bmaunde/guidelines/README.md.md

 ## Checklist Documents

 These documents a summary of the guideline documents.
-The intention with these documents is to provide a lis
+The intention with these documents is to provide a list of standards or qualities against which reviews are to be carried.

+## Guides or How-to Documents

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwNjg0NDI4M119
+eyJoaXN0b3J5IjpbLTE5MjM2NjI2NzddfQ==
 -->